26 settembre 2019 / 23 febbraio 2020

 Chiostro del Bramante has always shown an interest in the cross-fertilization between different languages and in the direct engagement of the public.
 This innovative approach is further reflected in the exhibition teaser directed by Enrico Maria Artale, one of the most promising young Italian directors, who has already established himself internationally.
 For the first time in Italy, a film director will be interpreting and illustrating an exhibition in a short film which will serve as a prelude to the exhibition and introduce the story of a particular epoch and its leading artists.

-This exhibition is organised in cooperation with Tate, London.
+This exhibition is organized in cooperation with Tate, London.

 EXHIBITION PRODUCED AND ORGANIZED BY DART Chiostro del Bramante